anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

     shuffle = True,
     batch_size = 50)
 ```

+The running of above code might take a while.

 As we have 2000 images of each class for train set and 1000 images of each class for validation set, you should see this response:
 ```